LordFlashmeow/Contact-Importer/README.md

 # How to run:
-Place Contact Importer.py in an empty folder, then run the program by double-clicking on it.
+Run the program by double-clicking on it.
 Based on the number of imported contacts, the output file format will either be .csv or vCard.